 Dead ends: How the social security system is failing us

-The Brotherhood of St. Laurence (BSL) invites you to hear from Dr Dina Bowman, Principal Research Fellow at BSL, in conversation with a panel of experts who will discuss critical findings from the latest report: Dead ends: how our social security system is failing people with partial capacity to work .
+The Brotherhood of St. Laurence (BSL) invites you to hear from Dr Dina Bowman, Principal Research Fellow at BSL, in conversation with a panel of experts who will discuss critical findings from the latest report: .

 A decade of changes to eligibility and assessments has meant more and more people have been locked out of the Disability Support Pension because they have been assessed as having ‘partial capacity to work’.